CCranney/cyclopeptide-sequencing/README.md

 The output of my GNPS workflow is under `data/gnps_processing/DEREPLICATOR-1ae5b82b-view_significant_unique-main.tsv`.
 Included in this package are algorithms for identifying cyclopeptides and determining the amino acid mass sequence purely from their SMILES format as provided in the workflow output.

 Mass spectrometry and metadata for several of these files is saved in JSON format in `data/cyclopeptide_references.json`.
 Data from this JSON file can be visually studied in the jupyter notebook `data/cyclopeptide_visuals.ipynb`.
 Note that not all cyclopeptides described in the Behsaz paper found their way into this analysis.
 In addition to just not finding all of them, I used a custom function for identifying cyclic peptides, and am debugging specific situations that I excluded from this data compilation (see Issues).
+I am also only currently using MZXML files, nothing for MGF or MZML files yet.

 Regardless, for anyone who wanted data for developing cyclopeptide sequencing algorithms like myself, I'm hoping this repository provides sufficient data and materials to get started.